PoliticalGraveyard.com

 Oma Wilcox — of Layton, Davis County, Utah.
 Republican.
 Alternate delegate to Republican National Convention from Utah, 1960.
 Female.
 Still living as of 1960.

 Mrs. Oral J. Wilkinson — Republican.
-Candidate for Presidential Elector for Utah.
+Republican Presidential Elector for Utah, 1956 (voted for Dwight D. Eisenhower and Richard M. Nixon).
 Female.
 Still living as of 1956.

 Jeanetta Williams — of Utah.
 Democrat.
 Delegate to Democratic National Convention from Utah, 2000.
 Female.
 Still living as of 2000.

 Jennifer Wilson — also known as Jenny Wilson — of Salt Lake City, Salt Lake County, Utah.
 Democrat.
-Delegate to Democratic National Convention from Utah, 1996, 2004, 2008; candidate in primary for mayor of Salt Lake City, Utah, 2007.
+Delegate to Democratic National Convention from Utah, 1996, 2004, 2008; candidate in primary for mayor of Salt Lake City, Utah, 2007; Democratic candidate for Presidential Elector for Utah, 2016 (on behalf of Hillary Clinton and Tim Kaine).
 Female.
-Still living as of 2008.
+Still living as of 2016.

 Mrs. J. L. Wirthlin — of Murray, Salt Lake County, Utah.
 Republican.
 Delegate to Republican National Convention from Utah, 1952 (member, Resolutions Committee).
 Female.
 Presumed deceased.
 Burial location unknown.